nurainazuhar/Assignment_1_Data_Management/README.md

 </p>

 - Decision Tree visualization provides complete transparency by allowing users can visually trace how the model reach a conclusion.
-For example, the tree reveals that petal width and petal length are the most discriminative features; a single split on petal width is often enough to perfectly isolate the Setosa species.
+For example, the tree reveals that petal width and petal length are the most discriminative features where a single split on petal width is often enough to perfectly isolate the Setosa species.

 ## Repository Structure